gigi0310/ronin_addresses/README.md

 # ronin_addresses

-Using the API call https://game-api.axie.technology/mmr/RONIN_ADDRESS loop over each of the RONIN_ADDRESS rows in the supplied google sheet.

 ## Project Task

 - Using the API call https://game-api.axie.technology/mmr/RONIN_ADDRESS loop over each of the RONIN_ADDRESS rows in the supplied google sheet.